Updated November 15, 2023

 Below is the top 5 difference between CPI and RPI:

-Key Differences between CPI vs RPI
+Key Differences Between CPI vs RPI

 Let’s have a look at the Comparison between CPI vs RPI:

-|Origin of the index||Started in 1914, reformed in 1916 then 1947 with final in 1956||Formed in 1996 and introduced in 2003 to formally put to use|
+|Origin of the index||It started in 1914, reformed in 1916, then in 1947, with the final in 1956||Formed in 1996 and introduced in 2003 to formally put to use|

 |Basis of calculation||The mode of calculation used is Arithmetic mean (AM)||The mode of calculation used is Geometric Mean (GM)|

-|Used by||Used by railways to increase consumer prices||Used internationally to compare and all departments to factor inflation|
+|Used by||Used by railways to increase consumer prices||International comparisons and inflation factor into all departments using CPI.|